-(3) The distribution is not in excess of the amount of an immediate and heavy financial need (including amounts necessary to pay any federal, state or local income taxes or penalties reasonably anticipated to result from the distribution).
+- (1) You have obtained all distributions, other than hardship distributions, under all plans maintained by the Employer; - (2) The distribution is not in excess of the amount of an immediate and heavy financial need (including amounts necessary to pay any federal, state or local income taxes or penalties reasonably anticipated to result from the distribution). - (3) You have represented in writing or by electronic medium that you have insufficient cash or other liquid assets to satisfy the financial need.